Build custom experiences

 Make changes to the winning threshold and outlier removal as required, referring to the following explanations:

-By lowering the threshold, you will reduce the required sample size and therefore the time it takes for the experience to complete and get a result.
-Doing so is therefore often seen as an acceptable method of getting results quicker.
+Lowering the threshold will reduce the required sample size and, therefore, the time it takes for the experience to complete and get a result.
+Therefore, this is often seen as an acceptable method of getting results more quickly.

-However, we do not recommend changing the default winning threshold percentage, principally because you will increase the probability of getting a false positive result.
+However, we don’t recommend changing the default winning threshold percentage, mainly because it increases the probability of getting a false positive result.
 Stated simply, the less converters you test against, the less robust your test results.

 This will remove the top 0.1% of spenders from the sample size to prevent the data from outliers interfering with the statistical analysis of an experience.